NuriaLiano/gitrepos/README.md

 }
 ~~~

-- When you finish edit It is important rename the file to '.config.json' and move to your container git directory
+> :pencil: When you finish editing, it is important to rename the file to '.config.json' and move it to your container git directory.

-### 6. :exclamation: Important steps :exclamation: Edit the local.config.json file and change the file name to '.config.json'
+### :exclamation: Important steps :exclamation: Edit the local.config.json file and change the file name to '.config.json'

-This file contains all necessary local repo variables for execute the script.
+This file contains all necessary local repo variables to execute the script.
 You must change all values for your own data.

-Ex:

 ~~~json
 {